 Cincinnati Bengals Football at Paul Brown Stadium Address: 6 Paul Brown Stadium, Cincinnati, Ohio, 45202

 The Bengals play their home games at Paul Brown Stadium, located in Cincinnati, Ohio.
 The stadium, built in 2000, is named after the founder and first head coach of the Bengals Paul Brown.
 When filled to capacity, “PBS” holds more than 65 thousand screaming Cincinnati fans.
 The walls of PBS are adorned with murals depicting unforgettable players in Bengal history.
 TicketCity is the best place to buy tickets for all Cincinnati Bengal football games.
-The Cincinnati Bengals home bench is on the Paul Brown Stadium sideline with sections 102-118.
+The Cincinnati Bengals home bench is on the Paul Brown Stadium sideline with sections 102-118, so snagging your Cincinnati Bengals tickets in these sections will make for a memorable game.
 Paul Brown parking information is covered in our Bengals event guide.

 Bengals vs. Steelers